varunram2001/varunram2001/README.md

 <h1 align="center">Hi there 👋, I'm Varun Ram S </h1>
 <h3 align="center">A passionate AIML & VLSI  Design Enthusiast from India </h3>

-- 🔭 I’m working as a **QA Engineer** at a leading Product based Company which provides software solutions for Harness & Wiring Design.
+- 🔭 I’m working as a **QA Engineer** at a leading Product based Prg which provides software solutions for Harness & Wiring Design.

 - 🎓 I'm also pursuing my B.S in Data Science & Applications from IIT Madras in Distance Mode, finished 2 diplomas (84 credit + 16 credits) and currently in Degree level.